JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 ### UnsafeOptimisation

-Controls whether certain optimizations which //may// make queries run faster but change the semantics of the query can be applied, defaults to ##false##.
+Controls whether certain optimizations which `may` make queries run faster but change the semantics of the query can be applied, defaults to ##false##.

 ### QueryDefaultSyntax